Cao-yifan/PML_FSMNG/README.md

 This repository contains the official MATLAB implementation for the paper: **"Partial Multi-label Feature Selection via Entropy-weighted Multi-scale Neighborhood Granular Label Distribution Learning" (PML-FSMNG)**.

-**Correction**: In Eq.
-(18-19) of the paper, the subscript letter of C' is 'j' instead of 'i', representing the corresponding category.

 ## Abstract